-A carpet of luxuriant ryegrass snaked through the forrest floor around dogwood, peach, cherry, magnolia and azalea.
-Pearly white sand and small coruscating ponds surrounded greens of bentgrass, manicured to perfection.
+A carpet of luxuriant rye grass snaked through the forest floor around dogwood, peach, cherry, magnolia and azalea.
+Pearly white sand and small coruscating ponds surrounded greens of a bent grass, manicured to perfection.
 This was Augusta National; a Garden of Eden for golfers.

 A few miles way, I stood at attention, a guest of Uncle Sam, sweat pouring off my brow.
 I wasn’t here for the golf.

-I was counting on the heat, humidity, and farm labor that I endured in Mississippi to give me an edge in U. S. Army Basic Combat Training (BCT) at Ft.
+I was counting on the heat, humidity, and farm labor that I endured in Mississippi to give me an edge in U. S. Army Basic Combat Training (BCT), in the especially hot summer of 1966, at Ft.
 Gordon, near Augusta, Georgia.
-I would need it.

 Our training company was made up of draftees and volunteers.
-About half of our group were minorities from the poorer areas in and around New York City.
-Then there were the recruits, mostly white and rural, from the poorer regions of the South.
-A few from both groups had chosen the Army over Jail after a Judge had given them one of the two choices.
+About half of our group were so-called minorities, from the poorer areas in and around New York City.
+The rest of the recruits were mostly Caucasian, and came from rural and poor regions of the South.
+A few from both groups had chosen the Army over jail after a Judge had given the two options.

-In the Mid-1960s, U. S. Army Drill Instructors (DIs) could and did treat trainees virtually any way they pleased: Loud, Vulgar, and Physical.
+In the Mid-1960s, U. S. Army Drill Sergeants (DSs) could and did treat trainees virtually any way they pleased: Loud, Vulgar, and occasionally Physical.
 Although I was in good shape, I quickly learned that BCT required more than brawn.
 I also had to appease and maneuver in the virtual minefield around Staff Sgt.
-Hicks, one of my snarky and callous Drill Instructors.
+Hicks, one of my snarky and callous Drill Sergeants.

 Calling Staff Sgt.
 Hicks management style In Your Face would be an understated insult to the man, once you saw him in action.
 He intimidated the candidates of war up close, personal, vulgar, and unrelenting.
 If we didn’t perform to his satisfaction, which was the usual, Hicks would hurl his favorite insult, “You fucking worthless trainees look like the aftermath of a Chinese gang bang.”

-One didn’t have to screw up to feel the heat; we ran everywhere, dropped for seemingly endless push-ups, and repeatedly double-timed with our ten pound M-14s, stiff-armed high over our heads, taunted by DIs.
+One didn’t have to screw up to feel the heat; we ran everywhere, dropped for seemingly endless push-ups, and repeatedly double-timed with our ten pound M-14s, stiff-armed high over our heads, taunted by Drill Sergeants.

-A typical day began with a rude awakening at 4:30 in the morning, with a band of DI’s banging garbage can lids while ordering us to “shit, shave and shower.”
+A typical day began with a rude awakening at 4:30 in the morning, with a band of Drill Sergeants banging garbage can lids while ordering us to “shit, shave and shower.”
 Then we fell into formation for inspection followed by rigorous physical training (PT) that included running, calisthenics, and close order drills until breakfast at 0600.** Then it was more PT followed by marksmanship training with live ammo naturally, hand-to-hand, and combat tactics until the noon meal.
-By now, we had a fresh set if DIs.
+By now, we had a fresh set of DSs.

 But there was no chow until we satisfactorily executed the low crawl, monkey bars, and recitation of the 11 General Orders, totaling 65 words about Guard Duty that no soldier was likely to repeat or remember after BCT.

-By the book military low crawl is designed for stealthy movement in battlefield conditions.
-The purpose: Make your body a smaller target for the enemy while moving swiftly.
-A 40 foot long three-foot-wide course, with a three-inch furrow dug into the hard Georgia dirt, was the low-crawl obstacle we had to surmount in a timely manner.
+By the book military low crawl, is designed for stealthy movement in battlefield conditions.
+The purpose: Make your body a smaller target for the enemy, while moving swiftly, flat on the ground.
+A 40-foot long three-foot-wide course, with a three-inch furrow dug into the hard Georgia dirt, was the low crawl obstacle we had to surmount in a timely manner.

 The Lieutenant wanted to see how his men were progressing.
-Naturally, the first recruit in line for the low-crawl was the biggest screw-up in our company, a tall skinny head-shaven recruit from West Virginia.
+Naturally, the first recruit in line for the low-crawl was the biggest screw-up in our company, a tall-skinny buzz-cut recruit from West Virginia.
 He laid down in the dirt and began to advance, but his belly was not flat to the ground, and he was too slow.
-The DI’s were yelling, “Get your butt down soldier, you gonna’ get it shot off.”
+The Drill Sergeants were yelling, “Get your butt down soldier, you gonna’ get it shot off.”
 Our Platoon Leader was not amused.

 Drop and give me 20 and get back in the dirt is what we were expecting.
 Instead, Harris, about two inches from the recruit’s face unleashed in a low growl, “Five good men die in Vietnam every day,” then he let loose with his loud commanding voice “because of fuck-ups like you, get outta’ my sight, you worthless piece of shit.”

-Without any prompting, myself and the remainder of our platoon immediately fell in line, dropped into the dirt, and low crawled with sufficient motivation.
+Without any prompting, me and the remainder of our platoon immediately fell in line, dropped into the dirt, and low crawled with sufficient motivation.

 As desperate as the U.S. Army was for soldiers, a few days later, we saw “Goober” (smart like a fox?) boarding a Greyhound™ back to West Virginia wearing his GI Khakis and black low quarters.

-I’m thinking, oh boy, one less screw-up in the company, making it likely that the DIs would have more time to harass us average trainees.
-Now some recruits were saying, “I can screw up real good; let them bus me out.”
+I’m thinking, oh boy, one less screw-up in the company, making it likely that the DSs would have more time to harass us average trainees.
+Now, some recruits were saying, “I can screw up real good; let them bus me out.”
 But what about those who had been told, “Jail or the Army?”
-Others were saying, “Go ahead and ship me to Vietnam now, away from the sadistic DIs.”
+Others were saying, “Go ahead and ship me to Vietnam now, away from the sadistic Drill Sergeants.”
 For many, the U. S. Army had managed to turn Georgia U. S. A. into their own combat zone.

 The hammer over our heads was the real threat of Vietnam.
 If we could withstand the rigors of Basic, and hone some combat tactics, we would have a better chance of survival in the jungles of Southeast Asia.
 The intent of BCT is to break down the recruit to the lowest form of life, then slowly build him back-up while indoctrinating the candidate to obey orders — immediately and unquestionably.